-The NMBGMR houses state-of-the-art laboratory facilities that serve the analytical needs of the public and support ongoing research efforts of the entire university community.
+The Bureau of Geology houses state-of-the-art laboratory facilities that serve the analytical needs of the public and support ongoing research efforts of the entire university community.

-As a public service, and on a limited basis, the Bureau does routine identification of rock samples collected in New Mexico and submitted to our laboratories.
+As a public service, and on a limited basis, we do routine identification of rock samples collected in New Mexico and submitted to our laboratories.
 Each sample is evaluated and major minerals or elements are noted.
-From the results Bureau mineralogists and geologists can tell if the sample has economic possibilities.
+From the results our mineralogists and geologists can tell if the sample has economic possibilities.

 If the sample has possible economic worth, a quantitative analysis by a commercial laboratory may be recommended.
 This analysis will indicate the amount of a mineral or element present in the sample.
-The Bureau also will analyze quantitatively rocks or ores, on a limited basis, for the elements gold and silver.
+We will also analyze quantitatively rocks or ores, on a limited basis, for the elements gold and silver.
 A citizen of New Mexico may submit three samples per year to be analyzed at cost.